alex-paladin/python_repo/README.md

 # python_repo
-Repository for storing projects for Python lessons
+Repository for storing projects related to Python lessons